fairbank-lab-ba-tagging/cold-probe/Arduino/README.md

 # Known Arduino Code

-Currently we are using the file in `barametric_nitrogenvalve`.
+Currently we are using the file in `arduino_master`.
-This cycles liquid nitrogen every 75 min and fills for 1 min.
-When not filling the liquid nitrogen, a display outputs the pressure from the barotron.
+This program displays a few things:
+- The current pressure in torr
+- The power from the power meter (units on meter)
+- Time till the next nitrogen fill